First things first, patience is key!

 Your plant needs to be at least 4 or 5 years old before they are capable of producing flowers.

-Keep it snug.
+Keep it snug

-Find a sunny spot!
+Find a sunny spot

 It needs sun or a brightly lit spot.
-One of the most common reasons a Bird of Paradise will fail to bloom is because it’s not getting enough light.
+One of the most common reasons a Bird of Paradise will fail to bloom is that it’s not getting enough light.
 These plants require at least four to six hours of full sun each day in order to bloom.

-Consistent moisture is key.
+Consistent moisture is key

 Best of luck!